olve123/Breakout/README.md

 TODO:

-- Create ball
-- Find out how ball should move and implement
-- Give functionality to Gamemanager
 - Create and give functionality to Inputmanager
-- Implement collision-detection

 - Write documentation (sunday)

 In Progress:
 - Update ReadMe - EVERYONE
-- Make a StateManager-class - LARS
-- Create menu - CHRISTOPHER
-- Make an array of bricks and place them on the game-area - OLVE & LARS
-- Convert from sdl surface to sdl renderer - OLVE

 Done:
 - Create ReadMe - LARS